| Image: Aerial view of the Chatham Islands |

 • Long beach walk

-• Admiral Gardens buffet dinner
+• Admiral Gardens entrée followed by dinner at the hotel

-Day 8: Port Hutt
+Day 8 – Port Hutt

-• Breakfast 6:30 am – 8 am
+• Breakfast 6.30 am – 8 am

-• Bus departs at 8:30 am for the airport
+• Bus departs for the airport